 Keefe Hall

 The $1.2 million Keefe Hall was built in response to the college's growing residential student population, which has increased by more than 30 percent since 2009-10.
-A total of 1,100 students live this year in LWC residence halls.
+A total of 1,100 students live this year in LWU residence halls.

 Hall Amenities